 Kanban is fast becoming the modern way to manage an organization’s delivery of customer value.
 In today’s always-on environment, you need a clear set of practices that don’t get in the way of your ability to continuously deliver but that provides enough structure to keep everyone aligned and focused.
-This two-day course will give you an in-depth introduction to improving your team’s effectiveness by applying Kanban flow principles.
+This 3 day course will give you an in-depth introduction to improving your team’s effectiveness by applying Kanban flow principles.

 With an emphasis on the practical application of concepts, this course includes many hands-on exercises that will lead you through the steps of setting up and operating a Kanban system for continuous value delivery and improvement.

 After attending the course, learners will be able to:

 - Create a visual board to manage your work